anaximeno/anaximeno/README.md

 ### :mailbox_with_mail: How to Reach Me

-The better way to contact me is by using my [email](mailto:anaximenobrito@gmail.com).
-Depending on the relevance and the time I have available at the moment, I may or may not be slow to respond.
+The better way to contact me is by my [email](mailto:anaximenobrito@gmail.com).
+Note that depending on the relevance of the message and the time I had available at the moment, I may or not take be slow to respond.

 <!--
 TODO: